LorenaRaichle/ClinIQ/README.md

 ### 3 Baseline for Comparison

-As part of our evaluation, ...
+As part of our evaluation, we used an "off-the-shelf" open-weight model.
+We used the DeepSeek model coder-7b-instruct-v1.5.
+This model is an instruction-based model that was trained mainly on code to aid programmers.
+We used best-practice parameters (e.g. for temperature and token length) and DeepSeek's guidelines for prompting (e.g. simple, concise prompts).
  [2a_Baseline_7bcoder.ipynb →](2a_Baseline_7bcoder.ipynb)
 [Technical Documentation - baseline ](TECHNICAL_DETAILS.md#baseline)